 Attested: Sandonio (or Saudonio) at position 85 in the Ravenna Cosmography

-Where: The Roman legionary works depot and possible fort near Holt at SJ406546, beside the river Dee, upstream of the big fortress at Chester.
+Where: The Roman legionary works depot (see here) at Holt, SJ406546, beside the river Dee, upstream of the big fortress at Chester.
 Listed by the Cosmography between Mediolano (Whitchurch) and Deva victris (Chester).

-Name origin: Latin sandix from σανδυξ (Pb3O4) and sandaracha from σανδαρακη (AsS) were red pigments.
+Name origin: ‘Red’, referring to the colour of the river Dee polluted with runoff from coal mining in that area and/or the characteristically red/orange colour of the tiles and pottery produced by the kilns serving the legion.
+Latin sandyx from σανδυξ (Pb3O4) and sandaracha from σανδαρακη (AsS) were red pigments.
 Although sometimes translated as vermilion (HgS), which is brilliantly red, these materials tended to yield paler colours in practical use, and the resin known as sandarac is downright yellow.
-Therefore it reasonable to guess that sand- here refers to the characteristically red/orange colour of the tiles and pottery produced by the kilns serving the legion.
+The exact origin of these words is uncertain, but they pre-date Greek.